Lazy Ramadi

-Lazy Ramadi is a 2006 spoof of the Saturday Night Live music video "Lazy Sunday", produced and played by SSG Josh Dobbs and SSG Matt Wright.
-Also appearing is SPC Adam Foster (aka "punching bag") with music and sound by SPC Andre Franklin.
-Inspired by the "Lazy Muncie" response video, it is based in Ramadi, Iraq and touches on the life of soldiers stationed there.
+"Lazy Ramadi" is a 2006 spoof of the Saturday Night Live music video "Lazy Sunday", produced and played by two soldiers in the US Army Staff Sergeants Josh Dobbs and Matt Wright.
+Also appearing is Specialist Adam Foster (a.k.a. "punching bag") with music and sound by Specialist Andre Franklin.
+Inspired by the "Lazy Muncie" another response video to "Lazy Sunday", it is based in Ramadi, Iraq and touches on the life of soldiers stationed there.